-This heavy-load committee is the policy-making and decision-making body to coordinate the educator preparation programs at Fontbonne University, charged with compliance with the standards and requirements of the State of Missouri.
-The committee is responsible for coordinating the goals of educator preparation, communicating requirements to students, implementing policies relating to program compliance and quality, and admitting students to the educator preparation program.
+This heavy-load committee is the policy-making and decision-making body to coordinate the educator preparation programs at Fontbonne University, charged with compliance with the standards and requirements of the State of Missouri and the national accrediting body.
+The committee is responsible for coordinating the goals of educator preparation, organizing the communication of those requirements and goals to students, faculty, staff, and other stakeholders, and implementing policies relating to program compliance and quality.
+Additionally, EPPAC serves as the body which ensures continuous quality improvement through an established system of data collection, analysis, determining areas in need of improvement, developing an action plan, and overseeing implementation of that plan.

-- 1. Status: policy- and decision-making for educator preparation programs, Department of Elementary and Secondary Education standards, regulations and certification requirements. - 2.
-Accountability: to the Vice President for Academic Affairs.
+- 1. Status: policy- and decision-making for educator preparation programs, Department of Elementary and Secondary Education standards, regulations, certification requirements, and national accrediting body standards. - 2.
+Accountability: to the Provost